-Buhari salutes Queen Elizabeth on her Platinum jubilee – The Sun Nigeria
+Buhari salutes Queen Elizabeth on her platinum jubilee – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has congratulated, Her Majesty Queen Elizabeth II, on the occasion of her Platinum Jubilee.
+President Muhammadu Buhari has congratulated Queen Elizabeth II, on the occasion of her platinum jubilee.

 President Buhari noted that Queen Elizabeth II is the first British monarch to reach seven decades on the throne.